-- P. Assist in the investigation of significant suspected fraudulent activities within the organization and notify management and the Committee of the results. - Q. Coordinate audit efforts with those of the ERS's external auditors and other regulatory agencies. - R.Q.
-Evaluate and assess significant merging/consolidating functions and new or changing services, processes, operations, and control processes coincident with their development, implementation, and/or expansion. - S.R.
-Keep the Committee informed of emerging trends and successful practices in internal auditing. - T.S.
-Review this Internal Audit Charter on a periodic basis to ensure the purpose, authority, and responsibilities of Internal Audit continue to be adequate in accomplishing its objectives.
-Modify as appropriate, and submit to the Committee and ED for review and approval.
+- P. Assist in the investigation of significant suspected fraudulent activities within the organization and notify management and the Committee of the results. - Q. Evaluate and assess significant merging/consolidating functions and new or changing services, processes, operations, and control processes coincident with their development, implementation, and/or expansion. - R. Keep the Committee informed of emerging trends and successful practices in internal auditing. - S. Review this Internal Audit Charter on an periodic annual basis to ensure the purpose, authority, and responsibilities of Internal Audit continue to be adequate in accomplishing its objectives.
+Modify as appropriate and submit to the Committee and ED for review and approval.

-Adopted and Approved by the Board of Trustees: June 12, 2012, April 11, 2022

-Accepted by the Governance Policy Committee: March 28, 2022

-Revised and Accepted by the Administrative & Audit Committee: June 9, 2020, February 22, 2023
+Adopted and Approved by the Board of Trustees: June 12, 2012, April 11, 2022, March 13, 2023 Accepted by the Governance Policy Committee: March 28, 2022, March 7, 2023 Revised and Accepted by the Administrative & Audit Committee: June 9, 2020, February 22, 2023, January 31, 2024